What is RSI?

 What are the symptoms?

 As well as aches, pains and tenderness, RSI can cause stiffness, tightness, tingling, numbness, weakness, cramp and throbbing.
 Symptoms often develop gradually rather than suddenly, and initially you may only be affected while you’re doing whatever action is causing the problem (that is, the symptoms wear off when you’re at rest).
+Symptoms can sometimes resemble the pains associated with sports injuries or strains, so it’s important to differentiate between the two.

 However, if you don’t take steps to relieve or prevent the symptoms, they may gradually become worse and you may be affected for longer periods or even all of the time.